blinn26/se_project_aroundtheus/README.md

 The pop up design of a log in feature is based on the implementations of JavaScript.
 Using containers, modal and scripts to intergrate this portion with our project!

+Now with JavaScript working with DOM and learning how to use JS in my HTML and CSS and combine them all together to get a better user experience!

 Edited by Ben Linn